 History For All the People is a State Archives of North Carolina blog – a space for discussing new projects, upcoming events and other (hopefully) interesting news from 109 E. Jones St. in Raleigh, N.C.

 WordPress may automatically include third-party ads on some posts on this blog; inclusion of ads does not constitute an endorsement by the State Archives of North Carolina.

 Blog Posts and Comments As Public Records:

 Representatives of North Carolina state government communicate via this Web site.
 Consequently any communication via this site (whether by a state employee or the general public) may be subject to monitoring and disclosure to third parties.

 About the State Archives of North Carolina:

-For more information, go to our Frequently Asked Questions page.
+For more information, go to the blog version our Frequently Asked Questions list.